Connection between cosmological time and the constants of Nature: Reduction to minisuperspace

+It is straightforward to prove that these theories reduce to~\cite{Myletter} in minisuperspace.
+We take for base action the Einstein-Cartan action reduced to homogeneity and isotropy (e.g.~\cite{CSHHV,MZ})

-where $\kappa=1/(16\pi G_N)$, $k=0,\pm1$ is the normalized spatial curvature, $a$ is the expansion factor (the only metric variable), and the connection variable $b$ is the off-shell version of the Hubble parameter (since $b= \dot a$ on-shell, if there is no torsion).
+where the last term describes a set of generic perfect fluids with equation of state $w_i$ (to be initially examined one at a time).
+Here $\kappa=1/(16\pi G_N)$, $k=0,\pm1$ is the normalized spatial curvature, $a$ is the expansion factor (the only metric variable), and the connection variable $b$ is the off-shell version of the Hubble parameter (since $b= \dot a$ on-shell, if there is no torsion).
 The Lagrange multiplier $N$ is the lapse function and $V_c=\int d^3 x$ is the comoving volume of the region under study (which could be the whole manifold, should this be compact).

-To this action one should add a matter or Lambda action, as appropriate.
-We may also need to define $\kappa$ with a fixed fiducial $G_{N0}$~\cite{Myletter} or not~\cite{bruno1}.
+The summation term can accommodate a large number of models, but their details will not be relevant here.
+For the cosmological constant we have $m_i=\Lambda/3$ and $w_i=-1$.
+For dust and radiation we have $w_i= 0,1/3$, and we can set $m_i=C_i 8\pi G_{N0}/3$, where $C_i$ are conserved quantities, such as those defined in~\cite{Gielen}, and the gravitational coupling is kept fixed $G_N=G_{N0}$.
+But we can also set $m_i=C_i 8\pi G_N/3$, and deconstantize the gravitational coupling, $G_N$, instead.
+None of these details (leading to alternative theories) will be relevant to the solutions to be found here.